Good governance and risk management practices can lead to improved client outcomes:

-The pensions industry is used to change, but the new pensions freedoms could be one of the most significant developments for many years.
+The pensions industry is used to change, but after pension freedoms the risk to the client could be one of the most significant developments for many years.
 And it is likely that further substantial changes will be seen in the years to come.
 As we’re sure you’ll have already realised, all of this creates new risks for your business.
 As you know, risk management is not about eliminating risk.
 Indeed that would be impossible, as any business must take some risks in order to achieve its objectives.
 Rather, it is a structured process of facing risks deliberately and systematically, avoiding taking unnecessary ones, and carefully managing those that you decide to take.

 While we are sure risk management is something you already address as part of your BAU processes, in light of these changes it might be worth reviewing your business model thoroughly to ensure it is still fit for purpose in this new world and that you are prepared for the future.
 This module is designed to help you with this review and highlight some of the key points to consider relating to your at-retirement clients.
 Some of this content will be more or less relevant to you depending on your current processes, but it never hurts to do a quick sense check.